Rare earths and Uranium Exploration Company

 Stay up to date with all the new and exciting news we have to share about our projects

-We are dedicated to uplifting the people of Saskatchewan, especially the First Nations Athabasca Basin Residents.
-Through the discovery of uranium resources at our properties, we’re committed to stimulating economic growth, creating jobs, and boosting the local First Nations economy.
+We are dedicated to uplifting the Wollaston Lake First Nations and Athabasca Basin Residents.
+Through the discovery of uranium at our properties, were committed to stimulating economic growth, creating jobs, and building stronger relationships.

 Our exploration and development activities are driven by a sense of responsibility – to meet the global demand for clean and low-carbon energy sources in a way that respects the environment.